acm-uiuc/core/src/api/README.md

 2. Enable Tailscale VPN so you can reach the development database in AWS
 3. Log into AWS with `aws configure sso` so you can retrieve the AWS secret and configuration.
 4. `yarn -D`
-5. `make check_account_dev` - If this fails make sure that AWS is configured.
 6. `make local`

 ## Build for AWS Lambda